apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 ### Apache Cassandra Ticket Registry

-The implementation of the [Cassandra ticket registry](../ticketing/Cassandra-Ticket-Registry.html) has internally changes its data structure to allow for proper indexing of ticket documents and their fields to assist with full-text searching.
+The implementation of the [Cassandra ticket registry](../ticketing/Cassandra-Ticket-Registry.html) has internally changed its data structure to allow for proper indexing of ticket documents and their fields to assist with full-text searching.

 ### OpenId Connect Claim Mappings

-[Remapping OpenId Connect claims](../authentication/OIDC-Authentication-Claims.html) at the service level is now able to reprocess and rebuild claim definitions using inline Groovy scripts.
+[Remapping OpenID Connect claims](../authentication/OIDC-Authentication-Claims.html) at the service level is now able to reprocess and rebuild claim definitions using inline Groovy scripts.
 This in particular might be useful when there are custom user-defined scopes that contain non-standard claims that need to be rebuilt off of existing attributes for a specific service.